emilwallner/Corewar/README.md

 Let’s get into a little bit more depth.

 Every byte you see, the pairs of numbers or letters, are represented in hexadecimals.
-If you don’t know what a hexadecimal is, don’t worry about it.
-The pairs represent a digit from 0 - 255.
+Each hexadecimal has the value of a digit, from 0 - 255.

 There are different implementations of Core War.
 We choose to allow 16 operations.
 The first 16 hexadecimals are **coding bytes**, they all store a different operation.
 The remaning digits, 17 - 255, are regular numbers.

 The coding byte decides which operation to execute and how many bytes to read.
-In the image above, the pink player goes to the hexadecimal **0c**, 12 in decimal, telling the cursor to clone itself.
-The two bytes after, decide where the cloned cursor starts.
+In the image above, the pink player goes to the hexadecimal **0c**.
+It's 12 in decimal, telling the cursor to clone itself.
+The two bytes after decide where the cloned cursor starts.

 ![Alt text](http://g.recordit.co/XQdhVmqvrV.gif "Optional title")